-This collective feedback contributed to the middle-ground proposal of a 0.28 prescriptive maximum U-factor across all California Climate Zones.
+This collective feedback contributed to the moderate proposal of either 0.27 or 0.28 prescriptive maximum U-factor depending on Climate Zone.
 This helps alleviate concerns associated with more stringent requirements such as ENERGY STAR's Northern Zone and with product options and prices currently offered on the market.
-In addition, both costs and the range of product styles are expected to improve as manufacturers adjust to both new building code and ENERGY STAR criteria.
+In addition, both costs and the range of product styles are expected to improve as manufacturers adjust to both new building codes and ENERGY STAR criteria.
 The price of krypton may also settle over the next few years as regional tensions causing the price hike will hopefully wane.